Diet

 Can Young Guinea Pigs Eat Watermelon?

-Because of the high sugar content, it’s best if you first introduce watermelon to your guinea pig when they are already a few months old.
+Don’t give very young guinea pigs watermelon.
+Because of the high sugar content, it’s best if you first introduce watermelon when they’re already a few months old.

-Alfalfa hay is the best for your young guinea pigs as it contains protein and calcium, important for growth and development.
+Alfalfa hay is the best for young guinea pigs since it contains protein and calcium important for growth and development.
+Gradually add other types of hay and eliminate alfalfa.

+The calcium in alfalfa is beneficial for babies but can be harmful to adult guinea pigs.
 By the time they can eat alfalfa, they can start eating small amounts of fresh vegetables and fruits.

 Can Guinea Pigs Eat Watermelon Rind?